dy05/calculator_in_php/Readme.md

 ## Features

+- It could be interesting to start operation with + or -

 I will surely make a javascript version of this project, so check this [README file](Readme.md) later

 ## Credits